elephantscale/es-training-new/solr/slides/OptimizingSolr.md

 * Node
   - A JVM instance running Solr; a server

 * Cluster
   - A set of Solr nodes managed as a single unit by a ZooKeeper ensemble, hosting one or more Collections.

 * Leader
   - Each shard has one node identified as its leader
-  - All the writes for documents belonging to a shard are routed through the leader
+  - All the writes for documents belonging to a shard are routed through the leader.

+---

+## CDCR Glossary contd

 * Replica
   - A copy of a shard for use in failover or load balancing
-  - Replicas comprising a shard can either be leaders or non-leaders
+  - Replicas comprising a shard can either be leaders or non-leaders.

 * Follower
   - A convenience term for a replica that is not the leader of a shard.

 * Collection
   - Multiple documents that make up one logical index
   - A cluster can have multiple collections.

 * Updates Log
   - An append-only log of write operations maintained by each node.